Remains of kidnapped journalist believed found in Honduras

 "This horrendous crime intimidates all Honduran journalists.
 We strongly urge authorities to clarify ... whether or not the motive (for the crime) was his profession," said Juan Mairena, president of the country's journalist association.

-Honduras has the highest murder rate in the world, according to the United Nations, with 87 killings per 100,000 in 2012, and San Pedro Sula is the world's most murderous city.
-(Writing by David Alire Garcia; Editing by Xavier Briand and Mohammad Zargham)
+Honduras has the highest murder rate in the world, according to the United Nations, with 87 killings per 100,000, while San Pedro Sula is the world's most murderous city.
+(Writing by David Alire Garcia; Editing by Xavier Briand)

+LONDON, April 4 Growth in U.S. gasoline consumption is slowing after two years of brisk increases between the middle of 2014 and the middle of 2016.

+April 4 Staples Inc, the largest U.S. office supplies retailer, is considering selling itself, and is in talks with private-equity bidders, a source familiar with the situation said on Tuesday.